Boys Town 3 kids

 • Functional understanding of behavior

-The internship has a strong emphasis on clinical skills development and consultation skills development.
+The internship has a strong emphasis on developing clinical and consultation skills.
 Ideal candidates are applicants who are interpersonally skilled and have an openness to learning.
-The environment is supportive and collegial, and the workload is manageable.
+The environment is supportive and collegial.

 Omaha Child/Adolescent Outpatient – Residential Emphasis